dtonhofer/prolog_notes/maplist_2_examples.md

 false.
 ````

-For a somewhat unhinged use of "applying a predicate to each list member", seel the end of this page.
+For a somewhat unhinged use of "applying a predicate to each list member", see the very end of this page.

 ## Example usage: verifying list items